fluxcd/helm-operator-get-started/README.md

 git commit -a -m "Add basic auth credentials to dev namespace" && git push
 ```

-Flux will apply the sealed secret on your cluster and Sealed Secrets Controller will then decrypt it into a
+Flux will apply the sealed secret on your cluster and sealed-secrets controller will then decrypt it into a
 Kubernetes secret.

 ![SealedSecrets](https://github.com/stefanprodan/openfaas-flux/blob/master/docs/screens/flux-secrets.png)

-To prepare for disaster recovery you should backup the SealedSecrets private key with:
+To prepare for disaster recovery you should backup the sealed-secrets controller private key with:

 ```bash
 kubectl get secret -n adm sealed-secrets-key -o yaml --export > sealed-secrets-key.yaml
 ```

-To restore from backup after a disaster, replace the newly-created secret and restart the sealed-secrets controller:
+To restore from backup after a disaster, replace the newly-created secret and restart the controller:

 ```bash
 kubectl replace secret -n adm sealed-secrets-key -f sealed-secrets-key.yaml